apache/cloudstack-documentation/source/adminguide/networking.rst

       CloudStack deploys the routers on different hosts to ensure reliability if one host is down.

+   -  **Supports VM auto scaling**: Indicate whether VM autoscaling feature is supported.
+It is available only when Virtual Router or Netscaler is selected as the Load Balancer provider.
+For more information on VM autoscaling using Virtual Router, see `“Configuring AutoScale with using CloudStack Virtual Router” <autoscale_with_virtual_router.html>`_.

    -  **Conserve mode**: Indicate whether to use conserve mode.
 In this mode, network resources are allocated only when the first virtual machine starts in the network.
 When conservative mode is off, the